didiersmith/steve/chapters/polymerized-fullerene.md

 "We'll leave that part out of the history books."

-"Can't you at least add a keel?" complained Russell.
+Russell wasn't particularly impressed either.
+"Can't you at least add a keel?" he asked.

-"We don't have any robots," pointed out Vincent.
+"We don't have any robots," said Vincent.
 "Can't change anything until we get there."

-Stacy and Russell groaned and lay down in the bottom of the boat as a grinning Vincent guided them at top speed past the Perth skyline, out the mouth of the Swan, and into international waters.
+Russell and Stacy groaned and lay down in the bottom of the boat as a grinning Vincent guided them at top speed past the Perth skyline, out the mouth of the Swan, and into international waters.

 ---